tabris17/Nuitka-winsvc/README.md

 .\main.exe install
 ```

-Also you can use the following command to install the service:
+Also you can use the following command to uninstall the service:

 ```shell
 .\main.exe uninstall